AgoraIO-Community/SafeStream/README.md

-AWS Amplify has been commented out.
+The channel has been hardcoded to `demo_room`.
+Use this as the room to enter as a guest.